 12. Celebrate Dia de los Muertos at the City’s Spectacular Parade

-On Saturday, November 4th, the city will have the opportunity to participate in the marvelous Dia de los Muertos parade and festival in Houston, taking place from 2 pm to 10 pm at Sam Houston Park, located at 1000 Bagby St. The parade, with all its splendid pageantry, will commence and conclude at the same venue.
+On Saturday, November 1st, the city will have the opportunity to participate in the marvelous Dia de los Muertos parade and festival in Houston, starting at 4 pm in Downtown, Houston.
+The parade, with all its splendid pageantry, will also feature a Day of the Dead Pub Crawl and all-day celebration at El Big Bad.

 13. Cozy Up in Houston Haunts